Monday, May 18, 2026

 It seems that the old premises of Richard Starkie at 4 The Strand were demolished as part of the plans to create Trafalgar Square and to build The Grand Hotel.
 This was an opportunity for them to open a new shop at 126 The Strand, and also, when the Grand Hotel was built, have a shop front in that building on the ground floor.

-A brief history of the Shop was given in The Bulletin of Pharmacy Volume 18 of 1904- Page 493, 1891, when it had moved to these two new locations.
+A brief history of the Shop was given in The Bulletin of Pharmacy Volume 18 of 1904- Page 493, 1891.

 “Richard Stringer was the first proprietor appointed chemist and Druggist to George III in 1788, by Royal letters patent.
 He had a great reputation as a tutor for students of pharmacy.